tmarmedaziz/workshop-gazebo-robot/README.md

 ### 2. **Odometry Data Gathering**
 To achieve accurate positioning, I worked on fusing odometry data from the motor encoders and the IMU sensor.
 An **Extended Kalman Filter (EKF)** was implemented to minimize errors and provide precise position estimates.
 This fusion ensured smooth and reliable localization in the `odom` frame.
+-> IMU data is now faulty so only ground truth odometry data from gazebo is used

 **Key frames involved:**
 - `odom`: Represents the robot's odometry data.